robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

 ### Functions

 Our first function (*def build_prompt*) constructs the prompt.
-It places each use case description (e.g., "Fraud detection") it into a series of three questions about which algorithms might be helpful and how.
+It feeds  each use case description (e.g., "Fraud detection") into a series of three questions about supporting algorithms.
 Each question is carefully delineated and provides specific guidance on what output is expected.

 ```python
 def build_prompt(use_case):